tanyapole/notes-representation-learning/README.md

 # My notes on representation learning
 Self-supervised learning is a method of utilizing unsupervised data as supervised by extracting supervision from the data itself.

+2 tasks:
+* Pretext task == self-supervised task: artificial task for learning representation.
+* Downstream task: main task

+We don't really care about performance on pretext task

+<span style="color:orange">Any studies on how performance on the pretext task affects performance on doewnstream task</span>

+Difference to generative models is in their goals^
+* generative: generate well, representative
+* self-supervised: find useful features

 ### Semi-supervised learning